Prettyhtml/prettyhtml/README.md

 * Remove all superfluous white-space.
 * *Enforce consistent output of your HTML.

-*_prettyhtml does not change the values of your attributes please ensure that your content does not contain illegal characters or vulnerable content_
+*_prettyhtml does not change your content please ensure that your content does not contain illegal characters or vulnerable content_

 ## Packages